-18 of the most bizarre contract clauses in football history includes Messi and Ronaldo
+The 18 most bizarre contract clauses in football history

 Roberto Firmino - Anti-Arsenal clause

 Remember when Arsenal bid £40million + £1 for Luis Suarez in 2013?
 Well, Liverpool certainly still remember it because when they signed Roberto Firmino from Hoffenheim in 2015, they included a €98million release clause “if the interested club is not Arsenal”.
-The Brazilian has scored eight goals in 12 Premier League matches against the Gunners.
+The Brazilian scored 11 goals in 15 Premier League matches against the Gunners.

 Giuseppe Reina - House clause